dcoxnard/elf/README.md

 - Upload image
 - app's Round() should live as a session variable
 - Uncoupled user-loader that can be reused by eg flask-login, wtform pw validation, etc.
-- Bugfix where export button actually sets paris
+- More reliable round-registration from export